-Static local configuration creates a one-to-one mapping between the access-side L2 attachment circuit and the IP address used in the network-side IPv6 encapsulation.
-The L2TPv3 Control Plane defined in RFC3931 is not used.
+The L2TPv3 Control Plane defined in RFC3931 is not used for this encapsulation.
+The management plane is used to create, and to maintain, matching configurations at either end of each tunnel.
+Local configuration by the management plane creates a one-to-one mapping between the access-side L2 attachment circuit and the IP address used in the network-side IPv6 encapsulation.

-The IPv6 L2TPv3 tunnel encapsulating device uniquely identifies each Ethernet L2 attachment connection by a port ID or a combination of port ID and VLAN ID(s) on the access side, and by a local IPv6 address on the network side The local IPv6 address also identifies the tunnel endpoint.
-The local IPv6 addresses identifying L2TPv3 tunnels SHOULD NOT be assigned from connected IPv6 subnets facing towards remote tunnel endponts - since that approach would result in an IPv6 Neighbor Discovery cache entry per tunnel on the next hop router towards the remote tunnel endpoint.
+The IPv6 L2TPv3 tunnel encapsulating device uniquely identifies each Ethernet L2 attachment connection by a port ID or a combination of port ID and VLAN ID(s) on the access side, and by a local IPv6 address on the network side.
+The local IPv6 address also identifies the tunnel endpoint.
+The local IPv6 addresses identifying L2TPv3 tunnels SHOULD NOT be assigned from connected IPv6 subnets facing towards remote tunnel endpoints, since that approach would result in an IPv6 Neighbor Discovery cache entry per tunnel on the next hop router towards the remote tunnel endpoint.
 It is RECOMMENDED that local IPv6 addresses identifying L2TPv3 tunnels are assigned from dedicated subnets used only for such tunnel endpoints.

-Certain deployment scenarios may require using a single IPv6 address (typically a globally routable unicast or anycast address assigned to a virtual interface) to identify a tunnel endpoint for multiple IPv6 L2TPv3 tunnels.
-For such cases the tunnel encapsulating device identifies each tunnel by a unique combination of local and remote IPv6 addresses.
+Certain deployment scenarios may require using a single IPv6 address (such as a unicast or anycast address assigned to a specific service instance, for example a virtual switch) to identify a tunnel endpoint for multiple IPv6 L2TPv3 tunnels.
+For such cases the tunnel decapsulating device uses the local IPv6 address to identify the service instance, and the remote IPv6 address to identify the individual tunnel within that service instance.